 Religious Crisis and Religious Content.
 Because religious crisis was a predictor of alcohol use, the interactions between religious crisis and religious content (i.e. religious liberalism and belief in god) were tested using a hierarchical regression.
-Gender, religious crisis, religious liberalism, and belief in God were entered at step one and the interaction of religious crisis by religious liberalism and the interaction of religious crisis by belief in god were entered at step two.
-Table 23 displays the results for this regression.
+Gender, religious crisis, religious liberalism, and belief in God were entered at step one and the interaction of religious crisis by religious liberalism and the interaction of religious crisis by religious liberalism and the interaction of religious crisis by religious liberalism and the interaction of religious crisis by religious liberalism and the interaction of religious crisis regression.

-liberalism as predictors of alcohol use.
+These tests resulted in main effects for gender, religious crisis, and religious liberalism as predictors of alcohol use.
 There were no significant interaction effects.
-In analyses predicting alcohol problems, there was no significant main effects (Step 1, R^2 = Table 23
+In analyses predicting alcohol problems, there was no significant main effects (Step 1, $R^2 =$ Table 23